gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

         obj.init()
 ```

-In this step gem5 will call the `init` function from every SimObject. init is a virtual function defined by the SimObject class.
-Every SimObject based class can override this function.
+In this step gem5 will call the `init` function from every `SimObject`. init is a virtual function defined by the `SimObject` class.
+Every `SimObject` based class can override this function.
 The purpose of the init function is similar to the constructor.
-However, it is guaranteed that when the init function from any SimObject is called all the SimObjects are created (i.e. their constructors are called).
+However, it is guaranteed that when the init function from any `SimObject` is called all the `SimObject`s are created (i.e. their constructors are called).

 Below is the declaration for init in `src/sim/sim_object.hh`.